Sparse Multichannel Blind Deconvolution of Seismic Data via Spectral Projected-Gradient: Introduction

 \section{Introduction}

-Seismic deconvolution is a standard procedure in seismic data processing to estimate the wavelet and then remove its effect as much as possible \cite{Rie1997}, which also attenuates reverberations and short-period multiples.
-Seismic deconvolution is an important step in the pre- and post-stack seismic processing workflow, because it produces a more interpretable seismic section.
-Deconvolution techniques are widely adopted in seismic exploration \cite{TrivdBAO2007,vdBPham2008} and seismology applications \cite{BosSac1997,Bos2004,BehShe2014}.
-A common challenge in seismic deconvolution is \textit{blind deconvolution} where the blurring kernel, i.e., the seismic source wavelet, is unknown \cite{UlrVelAO1995}.
+Seismic deconvolution is a standard procedure in seismic data processing in which the effects of a source wavelet are removed as much as possible \cite{Rie1997}, which also attenuates reverberations and short-period multiples.
+Deconvolution techniques are widely used in seismic exploration \cite{TrivdBAO2007,vdBPham2008} and seismology applications \cite{BosSac1997,Bos2004,BehShe2014}.
+Knowledge of the source wavelet is key, so a challenging problem in seismic deconvolution is \textit{blind deconvolution} where the blurring kernel, i.e., the seismic source wavelet, is unknown and must be estimated \cite{UlrVelAO1995}.
+Recent work on multichannel semi-blind deconvolution (MSBD) \cite{MirCoh2017} addresses the situation where there is uncertainty in the assumed wavelet.
+Other semi-blind methods include the $\phi_{HL}$ regularization based method \cite{Zhu2015} and the Least trimmed squares (LTS) regularization based method \cite{Deng2014} that preserve the spectral details.

-In a seismic survey, the convolution of the source wavelet with the subsurface reflectivity series is recorded as seismic traces at receivers.
-In a multichannel scenario \cite{XuLiuAO1995,KaaTax1998,RamCohAO2010}, the seismic traces are typically modeled as convolutions of the same waveform with multiple reflectivity models.
+In a seismic survey, the convolution of the source wavelet with a subsurface reflectivity series is recorded as a seismic trace.
+In a multichannel scenario \cite{XuLiuAO1995,KaaTax1998,RamCohAO2010,MirCoh2017}, the seismic traces are typically modeled as convolutions of the same waveform with multiple reflectivity models.
 Early work on seismic blind deconvolution depended on two major assumptions: the impulse response of the earth is a white sequence and the source wavelet is minimum phase.
 In order to overcome these two limitations, homomorphic deconvolution \cite{OtiSmi1977,HervdB2012} and minimum entropy deconvolution (MED) \cite{Wig1978} were developed.
 In seismic applications, conventional multichannel methods cannot be applied directly.
 The major cause is the great similarity between neighboring reflectivity sequences, which makes the problem either numerically sensitive or, at worst, ill-posed and impossible to solve \cite{NosTak2016}.